gnolang/workshops/presentations/20230303_ethdenver_gnoland_plan9_as_metaverse.md

  * tiers of members
  * top tier has sufficient (1) contributions, (2) expertise, and (3) values
  * $GNOT: a fee token with self governance

-# GNOVM license model
- * Copyleft but with strong attribution
- * Strong attribution in code and main README
- * Link back to Gno.land from your main interface for X years
- * -> your success is our success
- * Your GNO contracts are licensed how you want

 # Action Items